britovski/micro_skel/README.md

 See the slides of the M&M course and have fun!

-Tip: test the flow using _hello.asm_ example and then _endianness.asm_ to understand how data storage is performed on x86 architecture.
+Tip1: test the flow using _hello.asm_ example and then _endianness.asm_ to understand how data storage is performed on x86 architecture.

+Tip2: test using GNU toolchain (at&t vs intel syntax; and using gcc vs as+ld).

 ### RISC-V